Is it really the right time to become a real estate agent?

 That doesn’t make it easy.
 The fact is that whether you’re going to be a great real estate agent is about who you are as a person.
 If you love dealing with people and being a problem solver, you’re already halfway there.

 You can help people achieve their dreams of homeownership

 Just go to any online forum or social media site, and you’ll see people saying they’re never going to be able to buy a home.
 But imagine if you could change all that for them simply by educating them on their options.
-They may be looking in the wrong location — or they may have radically underestimated what they would qualify for.
+They may be looking in the wrong location or have radically underestimated what they would qualify for.

-Similarly, you can help people who feel trapped in a home — people who think they need to make radical updates to their property to sell it or people who think that it will cost way too much to get out of a property that they’re underwater in.
-As a real estate agent, you can help both buyers and sellers solve their housing problems — frequently problems they couldn’t solve themselves.
+Similarly, you can help people who feel trapped in a home — people who think they need to make radical updates to their property to sell it or people who think it will cost way too much to get out of a property they’re underwater in.
+As a real estate agent, you can help buyers and sellers solve their housing problems — frequently problems they couldn’t solve themselves.

 How do you become a real estate agent?

 The path is simple.
 You go to a real estate school, pass the license exam, and find a sponsoring broker.
 You can start today by signing up for a real estate course — or go to a basic real estate class to determine whether it’s right for you.
 You’ll learn the basics of a real estate transaction, real estate law, and working with a real estate brokerage.
 Once you finish your licensing course and pass the real estate license exam, you can start building a book for your real estate business.

 In real estate, you’re in control of your destiny.
 If you work hard and are good at what you do, you will be successful.
 It’s that simple.
 And as you grow your business, you can take on more staff to help with the day-to-day tasks.
 Eventually, you can become a broker.
 Or you can remain on the ground and take more valuable clients if you’d rather do that.